cicerojones/post-tonal-overtone/README.md

 repl'.
 Then, in emacs, m-x cider-connect, choosing localhost and tab completion-ing to get the port that lein started the repl on.

-If all went well, now begin evaluating the lisp forms one at a time.
+If all went well, now begin evaluating the lisp forms [in the org-mode src blocks? or in some dedicated .clj file?] one at a time.

 'Use'-ing overtone.live will start up a background process (the overtone server), which I believe appears as 'coreaudiod' in the Activity Monitor.